Global existence and scattering for quadratic NLS with potential in 3D: Multilinear terms in

 \subsection{Estimating the $n-$th iterate of bilinear terms}

-Now we can move on to the $n-$th iterates of bilinear terms (namely the $n-$th iterates of \eqref{R9} and \eqref{R10}).
-The strategy will be similar to the one used to bound the first iterates, but a few modifications are needed: notice for example that the phase in the $n-$th iterate depends on three variables ($\xi,\eta_{n-1}$ and $\eta_n$), and not two ($\xi$ and $\eta_1$) as in the first iterate case.
-In particular the sum of these three frequencies is only approximately 0. \\ We will essentially need a substitute to Lemma \ref{bilin}.
+Now we can move on to the $n-$th iterates of bilinear terms present in Proposition \ref{stepn:estimates}, namely $I_5 ^n f$ and $I_6 ^n f.$ This proposition mirrors the second subsection of Section \ref{firstit}, where the first iterates of this type have been treated.
+As it was the case there, the most challenging term is $I_6 ^n f.$ It requires the use of the space-time resonance theory.
+Compared to the case of the first iterate, a few modifications are needed: notice for example that the phase in the $n-$th iterate depends on three variables ($\xi,\eta_{n-1}$ and $\eta_n$), and not two ($\xi$ and $\eta_1$) as in the first iterate case.
+In particular the sum of these three frequencies is only approximately 0. \\ We will also need a substitute to Lemma \ref{bilin} since we also have to keep track of the dependence on $\delta$ in the estimates.
 That is exactly the role that Lemma \ref{nbilin} will play.